253: Beyond the Power Struggles, with Richard Selznick, Ph.D.

-Today, I get to talk to the incredible Dr. Richard Selznick—a renowned psychologist specializing in dyslexia and learning disabilities.
+Today, I get to talk to the incredible Dr. Richard Selznick — a renowned psychologist specializing in dyslexia and learning disabilities.
 We dive into the traps parents often fall into when communicating with their children, especially those with neurodivergent needs.
 Dr. Selznick emphasizes the importance of giving our kids choices.
 It’s eye-opening to hear about the challenges of motivating children with learning struggles and how we tend to blame ourselves as parents.
-Dr. Selznick’s insight shifts the focus to understanding and supporting our kids in the best possible way.
+Dr. Selznick’s insight shifts us from power struggles to understanding and supporting our kids in the best possible way.

 Resources